College of Fine Arts and Communication

 News & Events

-School of Communication Graduation Recognition Ceremony – May 4th 3 p.m.
+School of Communication Graduation Recognition Ceremony is Dec.
+14 at 4 p.m. in Wright Auditorium.

 East Carolina University